lasercata/projetGL/README.md

 ### Button Functionality

 You also need a script for the menu buttons.
-Here’s an example of a script that sends a signal when a button is clicked:
+Here’s an example of a script when a button sends a signal after being clicked:

 - **Reset Button**: When clicked, it reloads the scene (line 16) and resumes the game (line 15).
 Resuming the game also closes the menu when the scene is reloaded.